paulWatt526/wattageTileEngineDocs/quickstart.markdown

 activate the line of sight feature of the engine.
 This will illustrate the engine's capability of hiding areas that would not be visible to the player.
+* [Stage 8](#quickstart-stage-8) - This final stage will enable toggling the internal walls on and off.
+This illustrates how to dynamically add and remove walls and have the lighting and line of sight updated as well.

 Additional Examples